-WMO Reforms - Context: In response to evolving global challenges, growing demands for integrated Earth system and science for service approaches and increasing financial uncertainty, the Secretary-General initiated a strategic transformation of the WMO Secretariat to strengthen institutional resilience and optimize resource allocation.
+WMO Reforms - Context: In response to evolving global challenges, growing demands for integrated Earth system and Science for Service approaches and increasing financial uncertainty the Secretary-General initiated a strategic transformation of the WMO Secretariat to strengthen institutional resilience and optimize resource allocation.

-This comprehensive reorganization is designed to enhance service delivery as well as to strengthen technical and scientific capacity to ensure continued alignment with Member priorities.
-These measures reflect WMO's commitment to sound financial stewardship, sustained leadership, and support for broader United Nations system efficiency under the UN80 initiative.
-The reforms reflect both WMO's commitment to the broader UN80 initiative and the need to develop a coherent "One WMO" approach to meteorological, hydrological and climate services.
+This comprehensive reorganisation is designed to enhance service delivery as well as to strengthen technical and scientific capacity to ensure continued alignment with Member priorities.
+These measures reflect WMO's commitment to sound financial stewardship, sustained leadership, and support for broader UN system efficiency under the UN80 initiative.
+The reforms reflect WMO's commitment to both the broader UN80 initiative and the need to develop a coherent "One WMO" approach to meteorological, hydrological and climate services.